 App Service not only adds the power of Microsoft Azure to your application, such as security, load balancing, autoscaling, and automated management.
-You can also take advantage of its DevOps capabilities, such as continuous deployment from Azure DevOps, GitHub, Docker Hub, and other sources, package management, staging environments, custom domain, and SSL certificates.
+You can also take advantage of its DevOps capabilities, such as continuous deployment from Azure DevOps, GitHub, Docker Hub, and other sources, package management, staging environments, custom domain, and TLS/SSL certificates.

 With App Service, you pay for the Azure compute resources you use.
-The compute resources you use is determined by the App Service plan that you run your apps on.
+The compute resources you use are determined by the App Service plan that you run your apps on.
 For more information, see Azure App Service plans overview.

 Why use App Service?

+Azure App Service is a fully managed platform as a service (PaaS) offering for developers.
 Here are some key features of App Service:

 - Multiple languages and frameworks - App Service has first-class support for ASP.NET, ASP.NET Core, Java, Ruby, Node.js, PHP, or Python.
 You can also run PowerShell and other scripts or executables as background services.

 - Managed production environment - App Service automatically patches and maintains the OS and language frameworks for you.
 Spend time writing great apps and let Azure worry about the platform.

 - Containerization and Docker - Dockerize your app and host a custom Windows or Linux container in App Service.
 Run multi-container apps with Docker Compose.
 Migrate your Docker skills directly to App Service.